sizigia/learn-co-lessons/README.md

 ### Flexibility

-So take another look at the function, the argument operates like a variable.
-We can easily alter the data that `traveller` equals.
-When we pass through the string, `'Sally'`, everytime the function references `traveller` it replaces it with the string `'Sally'`.
+Let's take another look at the `meet` function.
+Notice, that the argument operates like a variable in that we can easily alter the data that `traveller` points to.
+When we pass through the string, `'Sally'`, the function replaces `traveller` with the string `'Sally'`.

 ```python